shiftkey/scribble/docs/publish-documentation.md

  - GitHub Pages - switch to gh-pages branch, replace content with generated HTML/CSS/JS, commit, push
  - Heroku - raw publishing to Heroku
+ - WebDeploy - allows for syncing of content with an external server - requires config, permissions etc
  - FTP - replace content with generated HTML/CSS/JS (requires config, permissions, etc)
- - Zip - export the generated content to some location
+ - Zip - export the generated content to a specific file

 What other platforms are of interest to you?